-USDOT approved the conformity for the RVMPO 2042 plan in September of 2017 (notification in Appendix B).
+USDOT approved the conformity for the RVMPO 2042 plan on June 12th of 2017 (notification in Appendix B).
 A new conformity determination is necessary for adoption of the 2045 RTP.
 This conformity includes updates to the travel demand model network and other travel data and updating inputs to EPA's MOVES3 emissions model.